Capital punishment in Sri Lanka: History

 With the end of the Sri Lankan Civil War the country saw a sharp rise in child abuse, rape, murder and drug trafficking, prompting some lawyers and politicians to call for the reinstatement of the death penalty.
 Newly elected President Maithripala Sirisena, in 2015, said he supports a dialogue on the introduction of the death penalty should it be approved by Parliament.
 The statement coming after a series of high-profile incidents of rape, killing and sexual abuse.

-The death penalty, if put into action, would be carried out by hanging in the gallows situated in Colombo.
+The death penalty, if put into action, would be carried out by hanging at the gallows situated in Colombo.
 As of 2015, there are 1,116 convicts on death row.

-In 2018, it was reported that Sri Lanka is going to reinstate capital punishment for drug dealers.
+In 2018, it was reported that Sri Lanka was going to reinstate capital punishment for drug dealers.
 President Maithripala Sirisena told the government, which earlier had unanimously backed the reinstatement of capital punishment, that he “was ready to sign the death warrants”.
 In February 2019, he told parliament that the death penalty for convicted drug offenders would be reinstated within two months.
 On 26 June, President Maithripala Sirisena signed death warrants with the execution dates for four convicts with drug-related offences, the first time that executions were ordered in 43 years.
 According to the president's office, the executions are meant to be a powerful message to those involved in drug trafficking.
 In June 2019, the first two hangmen in 43 years were hired.
 The country's president has also demanded the capital punishment for those responsible of the Easter Sunday attacks in the country.